mvs-org/metaverse-vm-cli/README.md

-   receipt, rc      Transaction receipt for a tx hash address, addr    Account details for a specific address, or the one corresponding to the private key. balance          Get balance for your private key or an address passed in. eg: `balance 0xABC123` myaddress        Returns the address associated with WEB3_PRIVATE_KEY account, a       Account operations transfer, send   Transfer ETP or MST tokens to another account. eg: `web3 transfer 10.1 to 0xADDRESS` env              List environment variables help, h          Shows a list of commands or help for one command
+   receipt, rc      Transaction receipt for a tx hash address, addr    Account details for a specific address, or the one corresponding to the private key. balance          Get balance for your private key or an address passed in. eg: `balance 0xABC123` myaddress        Returns the address associated with MVS_PRIVATE_KEY account, a       Account operations transfer, send   Transfer ETP or MST tokens to another account. eg: `web3 transfer 10.1 to 0xADDRESS` env              List environment variables help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --network value, -n value  The name of the network.
-Options: hyperspace/testnet/localhost. (default: "hyperspace") [$WEB3_NETWORK]
+Options: hyperspace/testnet/localhost. (default: "hyperspace") [$MVS_NETWORK]
    --testnet                  Shorthand for '-network testnet'.
-   --rpc-url value            The network RPC URL [$WEB3_RPC_URL] --verbose                  Enable verbose logging --format value, -f value   Output format.
+   --rpc-url value            The network RPC URL [$MVS_RPC_URL] --verbose                  Enable verbose logging --format value, -f value   Output format.
 Options: json.
 Default: human readable output.
    --help, -h                 show help